nuclearcat/accel-ppp-miniadmin/README.md

 ## Configuration

 .env file contains all configuration options - hostname and token.
-If you want to update token, just change it in .env file and restart docker-compose using docker-compose restart.
+If you want to update token, just change it in .env file and restart daemons using `docker-compose restart`.

 ## Usage